 It’s not just about using facts and evidence, it’s also about formulating a thesis statement, constructing arguments, and finding good sources for your essay.

 This guide can help you write a great argumentative essay.
-It will teach you how to identify the purpose for your essay, find good arguments and sources, create a thesis statement, draft your body paragraph, and conclusion.
+It will teach you how to identify the purpose of your essay, find good arguments and sources, create a thesis statement, and draft your body paragraph, and conclusion.

 You’ll also learn how to format an essay properly.
 If you’re ready to learn how to write an argumentative essay, this guide’s here for you!

 An argumentative essay is a type of writing where a writer persuades or convinces readers to understand and support his or her point of view about a particular topic backed up with valid reasoning, facts, and evidence.

 An argumentative essay requires a writer or student to investigate, research, and gather information, facts, and evidence for a particular topic to write on.